 Unfortunately, there are many bad breeders out there who would happily rear genetically unhealthy puppies and sell them on with no training or socialization.

-Breeders such as these are informally said to be running “puppy farms” due to their focus on making money as efficiently as possible, without any care for the actual dogs they are raising.
+These bad breeders are informally said to be running “puppy farms”.
+This is due to their focus on making money as efficiently as possible, without any care for the actual dogs they are raising.

 If you decide to buy a King Shepherd puppy, it’s incredibly important that you avoid such places.
 Puppies sold there are commonly unhealthy with behavioral problems.